Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/07-Tip-Calculator.md

 1. Create CSS styles that will determine how the user interface is presented and what it looks like
 1. Write JavaScript to define the functionality and logic that makes the tip calculator calculate and display tips.

-In order to accomplish this task, we have broken it up into 6 challenges. **Follow the challenges below to build your tip calculator.**
+In order to accomplish this task, I have broken it up into 6 challenges. **Follow the challenges below to build your tip calculator.**

 **NOTE:** _You should plan on doing a minimum of 1 Git commit for each challenge!_ This will help you keep track of each milestone, and gives you a way to revert in case you need to!